Rauschzeit/jekyll-blog-archiver/README.md

 DESCRIPTION
     When using Jekyll you'll find that some themes (like jekyll-theme-potato-hacker) don't support paging in blogs.
 Large blogs thus get huge and load slowly.
     This script can be used to create archive pages for old blog posts.
 It creates one page per year in the _dropdown folder.
+Archived blog entries will not be deleted automatically.

 PARAMETERS